angelsen/replkit2/ROADMAP.md

 Allow third-party extensions without modifying core.

 ### Foundation Complete ✅
-As of v0.6.0, the integration architecture provides the foundation for a plugin system with separate `FastMCPIntegration` and `CLIIntegration` classes.
+The integration architecture provides the foundation for a plugin system with separate `FastMCPIntegration` and `CLIIntegration` classes.

 ### Ideas
 - Plugin discovery via entry points